 Growing up, my mom and dad always made sure us kids KNEW how privileged we were.
 They didn’t hide the reality of the world from us; instead, they used the world around us to teach us lessons about giving back and helping those in need.
 How?
 Well.. in different ways.
 One particular memory that sticks out of them doing this is my mom picking me up from ballet class.
 She was always late (sorry for the call out, Mamuchi! 😅) so on this particular day when she was running behind for Steps pickup I didn’t think much of it.
 I opened the door to get into the back seat and was greeted by an old, frail looking man hunched heavily forward on the seat.
 I remember being impacted by how the old man looked and smelled; I remember wondering who this disheveled stranger was.
 My 8 year old self knew there was something different about this old man, even if I didn’t know exactly what that was.

 The idea is to use these opportunities to teach kids about the less fortunate.
-Even when you’re not giving them money for whatever reason- still answer with a polite “no” or “have a good day.”
-This will teach kids that we are all humans that deserve to be treated with respect, no matter what our circumstances are.
+Even when you’re not giving folks money (or gif cards, see below!) for whatever reason, it’s important we still acknowledge their presence, look them in the eye and answer with a polite “sorry” or “have a good day.”
+The hope is this will teach kids that we are all humans that deserve to be treated with respect, no matter what our life circumstances are.

 Gift Cards Galore

-Much like my mama in the story above, I too worry about enabling bad habits by giving money to folks on the street.
+Much like my mama in the story above, I too worry about enabling addictions by giving money to folks on the street– I acknowledge how condescending and problematic as this thinking is, but it’s how I feel and I don’t want to lie.
 What I’ve been doing- especially during the holidays- is carrying around gift cards for Dunkin Donuts or Starbucks.
 Whenever anybody asks me for money, I give them the gift card and explain it’s enough for a cup of coffee or something to eat.
 Once they buy something in Dunkin or Sbux, their policy is to let them stay as long as they need.
 This means a safe place to charge their phones and take shelter from the cold.
 If you do go this route- let the kids hand them out!
 If you can get them to set aside some allowance money each week to buy some gift cards, EVEN BETTER!

 One Toy In, Two Toys Out